ramszaj513/Pneumonia-Detection-/README.md

 # Project Files
 model_cnn.py - code used to generate and train a CNN model, it isn't used directly by streamlit website
-heatmap - contains class which is used to generate heatmap
+heatmap.py - contains class which is used to generate heatmap
-webbapp - creates and manages the website functionality
+webbapp.py - creates and manages the website functionality
+requirments.txt - libraries required to run the code

 # Sources
 Heatmap algorithm source: https://github.com/wiqaaas/youtube/blob/master/Deep_Learning_Using_Tensorflow/Demystifying_CNN/Gradient%20Visualization.ipynb